Become a Mentor with Queen Mary, University of London

 - The ability to provide a student with first-hand insight into your current profession and industry.

 Please note: if you would like to become a Mentor, you must attend an induction session via webinar.

 How to get involved

 We run two cohorts a year (October to April and February to July).
-We are currently recruiting volunteers for our next round of SBM Mentoring, which takes place October 2020 to April 2021.
+We are now recruiting for our next round of SBM Mentoring, which takes place February 2021 to July 2021..

 If you would like further information, please contact Sonia Singh – Business Development and Mentoring Officer.